antezek/CS4218/README.txt

 Important Note for CAT:
 In particular, the command cat - should either return an error or nothing or never return at all (interuptable only by Ctrl-Z).
 For our implementation, cat - returns nothing.

+Important Note for IntegrateTest:
+There is a var “os” which need to be set first before running the test because there is extra files in the mac os like “.DS_Store”.
+Therefore will product different result.
+Please specify os=0 if you’re running window and os=1 if you are running mac

+Important note for ECHOToolTest: echoValidSystemVariableTest(), executeEchoValidSystemVariableTest() can be only runs in windows

+Important note for Hackathon
+All the failing tests are compiled a separate file - “FailingTestCases.java”